 The 8-acre Milburn Pond Park in Baldwin on Merrick Road between Windsor and Surrey Lanes.

-The hamlet has 50% of persons over 16 who commute to work an average of 32 minuets.
+The hamlet has 50% of it people over 16 years of age who commute to work an average of 32 minuets.
 About 14.4% of residents in Baldwin take advantage of public transportation trying to avoid dependency on cars.
 Many different neighborhoods with wonderful tree-lined streets make up the town.
 Some earlier developments feature either capes, colonials while other areas share a mix of architectural styles.

-The Baldwin Harbor Park is the famous park in the area that offers athletic fields, a playground, bike paths, roller rink and skate park.
+Baldwin Harbor Park is a popular park in the area offering athletic fields, a playground, bike paths, a roller rink and skate park.
 It provides enjoyment to children who play in its safe environment.
-A good selection of Italian restaurants and some Asian places make restaurants interesting little by little.
+There is a good selection of Italian and Asian restaurants which make this place interesting.

 The 14-acre Lofts Pond park provides a view of the large pond bordered by residences on several sides.
 The property is located at Merrick Road between Windsor and Surrey Lanes and was acquired by Nassau County in 1963 and 1966.

 South Baldwin Jewish Center Congregation Shaarei Shalom, a fully egalitarian friendly synagogue.

 The Baldwin Union Free School District has a total of 7 elementary schools, just 1 middle and a high school.
 The elementary schools contain grades K-5.
 The middle school contains grades 6-8, but the sixth graders spend most of their time in a separate wing except for music, gym, lunch, arts, computers, technology and language.